 *We are not set up to mail out books or prints.
 All purchased prints would be picked up by the buyer after the exhibit is completed.

-*All sales transactions will be final and will need to be in person, as we are not able to reserve books and large framed prints without purchase.
+*All sales transactions will be final and need to be in person.
+Please note, we are not able to mail books or large framed prints.